ember-learn/ember-blog/content/ember-data-progress-update.md

 familiarizing yourself with the codebase.

-Since you have experience with the server-side MVC framework that this company uses, it's pretty easy going.
+Since you have experience with the server-side MVC framework that this company uses, the day is going well.
 You see that the templates are cleanly separated from the controller logic, which is itself cleanly separated from the models.